 When Tickets are active, you must create at least one ticket.
 Otherwise registration for the event is closed.

-Description — an optional description for the attendee in the purchase view.
+Ticket description — an optional text the attendee sees with the ticket in the purchase view.

-Published — the ticket is publicly visible in the purchase overview.
+Published — the ticket is publicly displayed in the ticket overview and is available for purchase.

-Unpublished — the ticket is not visible or available for purchase anywhere.
+Unpublished — the ticket is not visible anywhere on the platform and is not available for purchase.

 A ticket cannot be deleted once it has been used.
 An unused ticket can be deleted.